 - in WFP’s worldwide network to store food, equipment and relief items

 Disaster zones; besieged cities; remote, famine-stricken villages – feeding the world’s hungry means negotiating extremely challenging environments, working around poor or lacking infrastructure, and thinking creatively to overcome seemingly insurmountable obstacles.

-On any given day, the World Food Programme (WFP) coordinates an average of 5,600 trucks, 50 ocean shipments, 92 aircraft and a network of 650 warehouses to deliver assistance to people living in the most food insecure and inaccessible corners of the world.
+On any given day, the World Food Programme (WFP) coordinates an average of 6,500 trucks, 140 aircraft, 20 ships and a network of 850 warehouses to deliver assistance to people living in the most food insecure and inaccessible corners of the world.

 WFP’s longstanding experience and its established presence in partner countries enable it to understand local economic dynamics; navigate bureaucracy; and find solutions that are appropriate for each context and agile enough to fit changing circumstances.

 To the extent possible, WFP works with local private and public sector, strengthening rather than competing with it.
 So entrenched is this principle that we apply it even in the most extreme of circumstances.

 At the onset of the crisis in Syria, very few logistics companies were willing to work across the country and many left for safer places.
 WFP joined forces with those companies who were willing to stay on and, in the process, not only built their capacity but encouraged others to return to the market.

 As a result, WFP is now able to rely on 11 local transport partners for its operations inside Syria.
 WFP continues to use local workforce and storage capacity for the assembly of packet rations.
 These actions set off a positive domino effect on employment, build confidence and support shock-stricken economies.